apreifsteck/laptop_config/README.md

 ## Steps

+1.  generate ssh keys and add them to your github (work and personal)
-1. Install every app in `apps_list.yaml`
+2. Install every app in `apps_list.yaml`
-2.  run `setup.sh`
+3.  run `setup.sh`
-3.  import your settings into iterm2
+4.  import your settings into iterm2

 ## Iterm2